Certificate IV in Business Administration

 What you will learn

-In this online course, you will learn the core skills and knowledge required to perform administrative office duties including preparing documents, spreadsheets and presentations; prepare and report on financial activities; organise meetings and business travel; administer projects; as well as about work health and safety policies, procedures and programs.
+In this online course, you will learn the core skills and knowledge required to perform administrative office duties including preparing documents, spreadsheets and presentations; prepare financial activities; organise meetings and business travel; administer projects; as well as about work health and safety policies, procedures and programs.

 Why study this course?